 The bad news — everyone is biased.
 You, me, and everyone on your hiring team.
-Bias can have a negative effect on your hiring causing you to miss out on talent and possibly make bad hires.
+Bias can have a negative effects on your hiring causing you to miss out on talent and maybe even make bad hires.
 The good news is that there are simple and concrete ways to remove bias from your hiring process.

 It starts with understanding what the most common types of bias are.
-For each type of bias, we have tips collected from experts that will keep it from affecting your hiring process:
+For each type of bias, we have tips we've gathered from experts on how to keep it from affecting your hiring process:

 1. First-impression error

 This type of bias allows your initial judgment or first impression of a candidate — good or bad — to affect your feedback or decision.
 Most interviews are decided by judgments made within the first five seconds.
 The interviewer (influenced by the candidate’s appearance, handshake, or tone of voice) either likes the person or not.
 The rest of the interview is spent trying to confirm the first impressions.
 Sadly, we all do it.
 Even more, regrettably, these judgments can result in bad hires because none of the judgments you can make about a candidate in the first 5 minutes of meeting them will be an actual indication of their motivation or skill.

 In fact, Howard Ross, a thought leader on unconscious bias states in an interview on the Recruiting Future podcast, "We make quick decisions about people.
 It's the nature of how the mind works.
 We make determinations about who is safe and who isn't safe.
 This causes us to make a decision to be interested or not interested in someone based on things that have nothing to do with their competence, professionalism or experience but rather of who they are reminding us or of what past experience we had with people like that."